-High-quality products backed by generous sleep trials and warranties were now readily available, but the catch was you had to buy them online.
-To make the process easier, these new dot com companies leveraged free shipping and generous hassle-free, risk-free trials.
-To help their customers make a choice, they also were very transparent about the materials and design of their mattresses.
+High-quality products backed by generous sleep trials and warranties flooded the market, but the catch was you had to buy them online.
+To make the process easier, these new dot com companies offered free shipping and extended return policies.
+Customers also benefited as brands became more transparent about the materials and design of their mattresses.

-This created a need: people still wanted to know how the mattresses felt, to help reduce the chance of having to return their new mattress and start the process all over again.
+This created a need: people still wanted to know how the mattresses felt, to help reduce the chance of having to return their new bed and start the process all over again.
 Even with the comfort of knowing you could return your new mattress and get your money back, there’s still the hassle of organizing the return pickup (and removing your mattress from your bedroom) and bringing a new one into your home.
 Some companies started opening brick and mortar locations to allow shoppers the option to experience their products firsthand, and writers (like us!) began reviewing mattresses and sharing our findings.

-Plus, we’ve run national surveys to help explore the relationship between long commutes and quality of sleep, what your first meal of the day does for your sleep, and how watching TV before bed affects your sleep.
+Plus, we’ve run national surveys to explore the connection between long commutes and rest, how your first meal of the day affects your sleep, and the consequences of TV before bed.

 Best Mattress Brand is run by a team of writers and editors who care deeply about sleep.
 We recognize it is a fundamental pillar of living a healthy and happy life.